Are you one of those people who think anything less than a .45 isn’t worth carrying?

 S&W Bodyguard by the Numbers

-With higher quality ammo and some testing to find out what works with the gun.
+With higher quality ammo and some testing to find out what works for the gun.

 All pocket pistols suffer from being a bit hard to get a grip on, but this one is better than most, and the controls are easy enough to reach for even the hammiest of hamfisted shooters.